Refl-Spanners: A Purely Regular Approach to Non-Regular Core Spanners: Expressive Power of Refl-Spanners

 \section{Expressive Power of Refl-Spanners}

 It is a straightfoward observation that the expressive power of refl-spanners properly exceeds the one of regular spanners, but it is less clear which refl-spanners are also core spanners and which core spanners are refl-spanners.
-We first briefly discuss the former question.
-A ref-language $L$ over $\Sigma$ and $\varset$ is \emph{reference-bounded} if there is a number $k$ with $|w|_{\varsx} \leq k$ for every $\varsx \in \varset$ and every $w \in L$.
-A refl-spanner is \emph{reference-bounded} if it is represented by a reference-bounded ref-language.
-The following is easy to see.